How to choose the best name for your nonprofit organization.

 Additionally, many states and the IRS do not allow any form of punctuation in the name.
-Consider these rules when determining a potential name.
+Consider these rules when naming your nonprofit.
 For example, an organization might be called “Joe’s House, Inc.” but the IRS would require it to be documented as “Joes House Inc” instead.
-The lack of punctuation is not a big deal and does not affect the origination’s activities, but it is worth considering.
+The lack of punctuation is not a big deal and does not affect the organization’s activities, but it is worth considering.

 Tip: Search your state’s Secretary of State website to see if your preferred name is already registered.

 Tip 2: If you plan on operating in multiple states or anticipate your organization growing significantly in size, make sure your name is available with the United States Patent and Trademark Office.
 Learn more about what it takes to trademark your nonprofit’s name.

 Organization names should be clear and easily repeatable — this includes the spelling.
 You want to ensure donors can find your nonprofit website and write checks without misspelling the name.
 Ideally, the board, employees, and volunteers should not have to correct misspelled versions of the organization’s name continually.